This site provides neutral, factual information about adult nightlife districts worldwide. It does not promote, arrange, or facilitate any services.

 Prostitution in the Czech Republic (Czechia) exists in a legal gray area similar to Spain's.
 It is neither explicitly legal nor illegal under national law.
 The activity itself is not criminalized, but operating a brothel for profit is illegal under the Criminal Code (living off the earnings of prostitution).

 Despite this legal prohibition on organized prostitution, a large number of establishments operate throughout the country, particularly in border areas and major cities.
-Attempts to pass comprehensive regulatory legislation have been debated in parliament multiple times since the 1990s but have never been enacted.
+Attempts to pass regulatory legislation have been debated in parliament multiple times since the 1990s but have never been enacted.

 Municipal governments have some authority over public order, and some towns have enacted local ordinances addressing street-based sex work.
 The overall legal situation remains ambiguous and unsettled.